bertomartin/git-recipes/content/03-object-database.md

 ## Peeking inside the Git object database

 In order to get to grips with what Git does and how it does it, we'll start by inspecting the Git object database.
-The repository database is located at `GIT_DIR/.git/objects/`.
-When we look inside the `.git/objects` directory for a new Git repository, it's mostly empty:
+The repository database is located at `./.git/objects/`.
+When we look inside the `.git/objects` directory for a brand new Git repository, it's mostly empty:

-    ~/waterbug $ ls .git/objects
+    ~/new-repo $ ls .git/objects
     pack  info

 The only contents of `.git/objects` are the currently empty `pack` and `info` directories.
 Let's look at the `.git/objects` directory for our waterbug application, this time using the `tree` command:[^1]